Imran to run in by-elections for nine NA seats simultaneously - ExBulletin

 Amid the PTI’s demand for snap polls and the government’s decision to complete the remaining constitutional term until August 2023, the election over vacant seats would not just be a showdown between the ruling alliance and the PTI and his allies, but would turn out to be a referendum on their popularity among the masses.

-Sensing the move, former PTI Information Minister Fawad Chaudhry had tweeted that former Vice President Qasim Suri had already accepted the resignations of PTI lawmakers and sent the same to the ECP, claiming that the acceptance of resignations no longer had any legal value.
+Sensing this decision, former PTI Information Minister Fawad Chaudhry had tweeted that former Vice President Qasim Suri had already accepted the resignation of PTI MPs and sent it to the ECP, saying that acceptance of the resignation no longer had any legal value.

-Fawad had said it was a fantasy that by-elections would be held in 11 constituencies, adding that the country was heading towards general elections and the incumbent leaders would not be able to stop this.
+Fawad said it was a fantasy that by-elections would be held in 11 constituencies, adding that the country was heading towards general elections and the incumbent leaders could not stop this.

 However, Imran had banned members of his party from appearing before the NA speaker, calling it a trap.
-The PTI Legislatures did not show up and since then the case had been pending before the speaker.
+The PTI Legislatures did not show up and since then the case was pending before the speaker.

 On April 16, the NA speaker requested the NA Secretariat to reprocess the resignations of PTI lawmakers and present them before him so that they can be processed according to law.